Celebrities

 Stoltz was born in sunny California, but acting wasn’t always a part of his plan.

-In 1978, he got his first credit in an episode of James at 16, followed by his film debut in the TV movie, The Grass Is Always Greener Over the Septic Tank (1978).
+Stoltz didn’t just try it—he mastered it.
+By the time he went to college, he had acted in dozens of plays and in 1979 he got his first credit in an episode of James at 16, followed by his film debut in the TV movie The Grass Is Always Greener Over the Septic Tank (1978).
 He dropped out of college at the University of Southern California to pursue his acting career, and luckily for him, success came his way.

 The actor almost went ‘Back to the Future’

-While the actor found fame for himself without Back to the Future (1985) on his resume, the tale as old as time remains: Eric Stoltz was originally cast to play the part of Marty McFly, but was ultimately replaced by Michael J. Fox when they felt he wasn’t right for the part.
+While Eric Stoltz found fame without Back to the Future (1985) on his resume, the tale as old as time remains: Eric Stoltz was originally cast to play the part of Marty McFly, but was ultimately replaced by Michael J. Fox when the filmmakers felt he wasn’t right for the part.

 Eric Stoltz bounced back